mikolajhilgert/jads-alg-project/README.md

 - Read our resulting [**report**](Garbage&#32;Collection&#32;Report.pdf)

 ### How to run?
+1. Clone the repository.
-1. Installing the dependencies: In the project root run `pip install -r requirements.txt` to install the necessary packages.
+2. To install the project dependencies, navigate to the projects root and run `pip install -r requirements.txt` to install the necessary packages.
-2. You can now run the projects [Jupyter notebook](DSA.ipynb).
+3. You can now run the projects [Jupyter notebook](DSA.ipynb).

 ### Actors:
 - Mikolaj Hilgert